Funding opportunities can be found through various sources. Below you'll find how to access funding-specific databases and information about funders.

 - Medical Research Programs (CDMRP) - updated

-- Humanities Research & Programs
+- Humanities Research and Programs

 - Infectious Disease

-- Climate Research & Programs
+- Climate Research and Programs

-- Anthropology & Archaeology
+- Anthropology and Archaeology

 - Patient-Centered Research (PCORI)

-- HIV & Mental Health (CHARM)
+- HIV and Mental Health (CHARM)

 - Medical Research Programs (CDMRP)

-- NIH SuRE Aging Crime & Justice (NIJ)
+- Crime and Justice (NIJ)

-- Healthcare Research & Quality (AHRQ)
+- Healthcare Research and Quality (AHRQ)

-- Art History & Education
+- Art History and Education

-- Conflict Resolution & Peace Studies
+- Conflict Resolution and Peace Studies

 - Educational Courses and Student Research Experiences (NIH R25)

-- AI & Virtual Platforms
+- AI and Virtual Platforms

 - Cancer

-- Substance Use & Mental Health
+- Substance Use and Mental Health

 - Education

-- Children & Families
+- Children and Families

 - Rare Disease